 Suppose the pulse period selector is passing a pulse train of period τ =3.8 δ and operating with an initial ξ =0.3 δ ; and then suppose that the researcher progressively decreases ξ .
 As ξ passes from ξ >0.2 δ to ξ <0.2 δ , the output pulse train ceases.
-This behavior is like that noted at the conclusion of section 4, where "imposing a continuous change in a relationship between timing intervals results in a discontinuous change in activity at a certain specific point."
+This behavior is like that noted at the conclusion of section 3, where imposing a continuous change in a relationship between timing intervals results in a discontinuous change in activity at a certain specific point.
 There, the specific point was β =3 δ ; here the specific point is ξ =0.2 δ .
-These changes belong to the class of phase changes, like those seen in materials like water where a continuous variation in temperature controls discontinuous changes in the overall condition, e.g., changing liquid water to ice.
+This is another example of a phase change.

-A different kind of pulse period selector is shown in Figure 13, where the timing device has only a single input and is governed by the two-pulse trigger rule.
+Another kind of pulse period selector is shown in Figure 13, where the timing device has only a single input and is governed by the two-pulse trigger rule.
 The two-pulse rule is the same as that shown in Figure 10.b, it is the projections that are different.
+In addition, ξ is much larger, so several δ can fit inside one ξ .